 Generally, any circumstance requiring prompt therapy to stop bleeding, relieve intense pain, and save a tooth is considered a dental emergency.
 The consideration also applies to infections that can assume life-threatening proportions.

 If you experience any situations described above, you are in the throes of a dental emergency.
 You can call your dentist to explain what happened.
 However, if your dentist isn’t available, do not fear emergency dentistry because they can help alleviate the pain and bleeding and preserve your tooth.

 If the dental situation affects you, wait until you can see your regular dentist after a couple of days; rest assured you don’t need a visit to emergency dentistry.
 Many dental issues seem critical, but in reality, they can wait for a day or two so long as you take care of yourself.

 For example, a chipped or cracked tooth causing pain with sharp fragments inside your mouth is undoubtedly an emergency.
 However, if the tooth is not painful, you can delay treatment until you see your dentist.

-Mild toothaches can affect everyone, but they subside by themselves or are manageable taking over-the-counter painkillers.
-However, if you have a severe toothache with an abscess on your gums besides swelling of the face and fever, you must contact an emergency dentistry clinic near you for treatment.
+Mild toothaches can affect everyone, but they subside or are manageable by taking over-the-counter painkillers.
+However, if you have a severe toothache with an abscess on your gums besides swelling of the face and fever, you must contact an emergency dentistry office near you for treatment.